raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 However, behaviour defined with the mixin pattern is *slightly* different than behaviour defined with the `class` keyword.
 Two examples of these differences are enumerability and mixin properties (such as constants and mixin methods like `[Symbol.instanceof]`).

-Functional mixins provide an opportunity to implement such functionality, at the cost of some complexity in the `Mixin` function that creates functional mixins.
+Functional mixins provide an opportunity to implement such functionality, at the cost of some complexity in the `FunctionalMixin` function that creates functional mixins.

 As a general rule, it's best to have things behave as similarly as possible in the domain code, and this sometimes does involve some extra complexity in the infrastructure code.
 But that is more of a guideline than a hard-and-fast rule, and for this reason there is a place for both the object mixin pattern *and* functional mixins in JavaScript.